Formica polyctena: Larvae predation

 Haccou and Hemerik studied the effects of the cinnabar moth larvae (Tyria jacobaeae) distribution on predation by F. polyctena.
 They found that the ants preyed more on larvae when they were on the ground than on plants.
 The ants also preyed more often on larvae that were concentrated in clusters over ones that were evenly dispersed.
 This is most likely due to communication between the ants, where when one worker discovers food such as a group of larvae, she alerts fellow workers.

 Nest temperature regulation

 F. polyctena, among other social insects, has developed strategies to maintain a stable interior nest temperature despite temperature fluctuations outside.
 Nest moisture, solar radiation, heat produced by the metabolic activities of workers, and microbial activity in the nest material all contribute to nest thermoregulation.
 A stable temperature is especially crucial to the rate of development of larvae and pupae in the nest.
 Additionally, it has been suggested that the particular construction of the F. polyctena nests allows them to have excellent heat capacity, despite their low density and low heat capacity materials.
 Essentially, the outer layer of nests consists of pine needles, sap and buds, that absorbs a large amount of solar radiation.
-The inner core of the nest consists of mostly twigs that act like a thermal "sponge," which external heat is funneled into.
+The inner core of the nest consists of mostly twigs that act like a thermal "sponge" into which external heat is funneled.